 New triploid with large flowers that yield five times the aromatic oil of their parent types.
 Up to 3′ tall and wide.

 In these humid places, try Spanish lavender or French lavender.
 Both seem to be more tolerant of steamy climates.
 As an extra precaution, make sure your plants are located where they will receive good air circulation as this will cut down on disease which can impact their overall health and flowering.

 Pink flowers with very long ‘wings’.
 Superior heat tolerance and long bloom season.
 Up to 2′ tall and wide.

 Where the summer marine influence is strong, disease can affect some lavenders.
 Some (but not all) English and Spanish varieties do well here; as noted previously, proper soil prep will yield the best results.
 All of these varieties also do very well in containers.

-Compact selection blooms up to three times a year.
+Compact selection blooms up to three times a year when cut back by 1/2 after flowering.
 Up to 1′ tall and wide.

 Northeast, Upper Midwest, Interior West

 These regions pose all sorts of challenges to growing lavender–cold winters, humid summers, often rich or heavy soils.
 But, yes, you can grow many varieties of this plant, particularly some of the English lavenders and the hybrids.
 First, select varieties that are cold tolerant.
 Some lavenders will survive temperatures as low as -10 degrees F., then amend soil with sand and gravel, plant high (an inch or soil above soil line), and prune every spring.